 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials like concrete slab tear-out, brick demo, asphalt millings, and clean dirt need a heavier-duty container.
-Our reinforced-steel lowboy roll-offs handle loads up to 10,000 pounds in a single pull.
-The low 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without breaking USDOT truck weight limits on Omaha routes.
+Pick up heavy loads without the hassle.
+Our reinforced-steel lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds per trip.
+The low 2-to-3-foot side walls let skid steers and wheelbarrows dump over the rim without busting USDOT truck weight limits on Omaha routes.

-Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads — with no mixed wood, drywall, or trash — earn the lowest per-ton rate.
-I size your container and dispatch the dumpster based on a quick call with the site super regarding total tonnage.
+Heavy-debris jobs run on weight tickets from the scale house, not by the yard; the cleanest loads—with no mixed wood, drywall, or trash—earn the lowest per-ton rate.
+I coordinate your container based on a quick call with the site super, and we bill based on the exact tonnage of the dumpster.

 Tonnage Limits and Weight Overage Policy